 It is possible to stop, delay, or avoid stop a foreclosure.
-If you have received a court summons or les pendens, then the foreclosure process has started.
-You have 20 days to file your answer.
-After that, you lose some rights you don’t get back.
-You have about 60 days after that to file discovery.
-After that, you again lose advantages and rights.
+If you receive a court summons or les pendens, then the foreclosure process has started.
+After that, you have 20 days to file your answer.
+After 20 days, you lose some rights you don’t get back.
+Then, you have about 60 days after that to file discovery.
+After 60 days, you again lose advantages and rights.

 Homeowners who attempt to handle the foreclosure themselves often either speed the process up or cost yourself money by admitting you owe the debt and are in default.
 The bank’s attorneys work for the banks, not you.
-He won’t tell you how to sue the bank properly.
-They record your conversations to be used against you later in court.
+Also, he won’t tell you how to sue the bank properly.
+In fact, they record your conversations to be used against you later in court.

 Mortgages and foreclosures are an area of the law where most attorneys have little or no experience.
-It takes a knowledge of this area of the law.
+It takes a lot of time and experience to work in this area of law.
 I was married to a mortgage banker for over 15 years.
-I worked in lending and have defended foreclosures for over 20 years.
-The attorney should at least have a knowledge of:
+I also worked in lending and defended foreclosures for over 20 years.
+Your attorney must have a strong knowledge base of the following:

-We have taught other lawyers how to handle these subjects.
-We do not recommend defending against foreclosure on your own.
+We teach other lawyers how to handle these subjects.
+Never-the-less, we do not recommend defending against foreclosure on your own.
 The stakes are too high.
 By filing your answer or discovery, you often overlook defenses and admit items you shouldn’t.
-Often the damage can not be undone.
+After that, often the damage can not be undone.
 Hiring a professional to fight on your behalf against the lender is the best you can do to ensure that you won’t miss an opportunity to save your home.
-Even the average attorney does not have the experience or knowledge a more seasoned professional has.
+Even the average attorney does not have the experience or knowledge a more seasoned professional possesses.

 Let Us Save Your Home

-Letting the home go back may not be the best choice, and you may not have to let it go back.
-Even if you do want to make it go back, it may cost your thousands to let it go back the wrong way.
-You may be able to live in it for a long time if you do it correctly.
-We can help you successfully defend a foreclosure if you let us.
+Letting the home go back might not be the best choice, and you might not have to let it go back.
+Even if you do want to make it go back, it might cost your thousands to let it go back the wrong way.
+However, you might be able to live in it for a long time if you do it correctly.
+We are here to help you successfully defend a foreclosure – if you let us.
 In the early stages, you have at least six different methods to stop a foreclosure.
-Depending on the case, it may be best for you to file chapter 13 or chapter 7 bankruptcy.
+Depending on the case, it might be best for you to file Chapter 13 or Chapter 7 bankruptcy.
 We will prepare the documents correctly and at the right moment to do everything within the law to ensure you keep the property.